Benefits of Asking 7 Simple Questions About Painful Fibroids

 Pain during sex (dyspareunia) is a symptom that women with fibroids may have and it can be embarrassing to describe this.
 However, providing this to your doctor can be a helpful clue about the cause of your symptoms.

-Now we’ve looked at how fibroid pain can develop; it’s clear that fibroid pain may not be present all the time.
+Now we’ve looked at how fibroid pain can develop, it’s clear that it may not always be present.

 In other words, the pain symptoms can come and go.

 In addition, certain activities trigger fibroid pain, including:

 As fibroids grow, pain can develop because they are degenerating or, if they are pedunculated, have grown to the extent where their stalk begins to twist.

 Many women with fibroids do not have any problems when they are pregnant.
 And yes – you can have fibroids and still fall pregnant.